OneCity Trust Main Grants Programme 2017/18

 The OneCity Trust generally awards funding for projects lasting one year.

 Legacy Fund from Travis Perkins Managed Services/ City of Edinburgh Council

-The OneCity Trust is delighted to be able to offer applicants the opportunity to have their grant application considered by Travis Perkins Managed Services.
-TPMS was recently awarded a contract with the City of Edinburgh Council, and the two organisations are working in conjunction with the OneCity Trust to allocate a Community Benefit fund to projects in the city.
+For the second year running, The OneCity Trust is delighted to be able to offer applicants the opportunity to have their grant application considered by Travis Perkins Managed Services.
+TPMS were awarded a contract with the City of Edinburgh Council in 2016 and the two organisations are working in conjunction with the OneCity Trust to allocate a Community Benefit fund to projects in the city.

 Travis Perkins is interested in funding projects which directly benefit City of Edinburgh Council tenants, but will consider projects serving geographical areas with a high proportion of Council homes.